 Nail Technician Certificate

 Nail technician certificate programs prepare students for entry-level careers as acrylic nail technicians.
 These programs typically include hands-on clinical work and testing in which technicians must demonstrate the correct procedures for acrylic application, sculpting and removal.
-A number of certificate programs offer courses focused on:

 Associate Degree in Cosmetology